In Pursuit of Awesomeness

 To put this into perspective, within the scope of the game, here are all the engine interfaces which exist, and which have to work with each other seamlessly.

-- First and third person perspective.
+- First person perspective.
 This allows you to walk around on the planet, inside stations etc. This also includes the various animations, all of which have to be tweaked for each of the ten characters in the game.
 They also have to match the weapons, items etc. Think about this: this is pretty much an entire fps game all by itself.
 Here, it’s just part of a sub-set within a larger game engine.

 - Player character physics, inventory and weapons handling.
 There are over 40 weapons in the game, and over a dozen attachments for some of them.